JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

   - /markdown.html
 ---

-Here, the idea is to show equations and modeling examples
+Here, equations that are part of the examples presented in the homepage are depicted.
+Soon, other more examples and methods will be added.

 ## Acoustic Waves in Fluids